How to Optimize Your App Store Product Page?

 • Make the first lines count.
 Few users will scroll down all the way to reach the full long description.
 Make sure to grab their attention and convey your main message within the first three lines.

 • Include mentions, awards, and impactful reviews.
-However, be respectful of the store’s guidelines and avoid using unattributed or anonymous reviews.
+However, respect the store’s guidelines and avoid using unattributed or anonymous reviews.

 More tips on how to optimize your long description